 A group of students from Turin came together in 1897 to start the Juventus Football Club, originally named Sport-Club Juventus, a club that dealt with athletics before expanding its views onto football.
 121 years later, we can witness the greatness of the biggest club Italy has to offer.

-If you’ve been following Serie A, then you know that Juventus is, currently, at the top of the league.
+If you’ve been following Serie A, then you probably use promo codes for Ladbrokes and you know that Juventus is, currently, at the top of the league.
 This achievement is further emphasized when you consider that Juventus was a recognizable brand and football force in the 1930s and one of the most valuable brands and financially stable clubs since the 90s.
 Is the fact that the team is managed by the Agnelli family responsible for their success?
 Or is it the coaching of Maurizio Sarri?
 Maybe it is simply the hearts of the players in the club.
 Regardless of what it is that makes this team unique, here are a few bits of information a football fan like yourself might find useful.

 From Turin to Stardom

 A school in Turin founded the team that was first oriented towards athletics and later football sometime around 1900.
 Marco Ajmone-Marsan provided the team with the finances to make their training more presentable and successful.
 The stadium at which they played their matches was Velodrome Umberto I and the team won the 1905 Prima Categoria.

 There were soon conflicts within the club.
 There were those that felt the club would be more successful if it moved.
 Disgruntled by this way of thinking, several members of the team left for good, including the president of the club at the time Alfred Dick.
 Dick created FBC Torino in the same city.